EudyContreras/Chartastic/features.md

  - [ ] The chart should support negative range values
  - [ ] The chart should be able to scrool to reveal more values.
  - [ ] The chart should be modular adaptive.
 Parst should be added or remove seamlessly
+ - [ ] The chart should be able to input a max and min positive range for any axis
+ - [ ] The chart should be able to input a max and min negative range for any axis

 Here is a list of all the element supported by the bar chart and their current status within development.